TEJ-Fellowship/tej-bootcamp/README.md

   - create project `using-array` inside `part1`
   - copy the `src` files from [part1/tooling/src](https://github.com/TEJ-Fellowship/tej-bootcamp/tree/main/part1/tooling/src)
   2. In `App` create an array of objects of people to say hello to
+  - a person object can have the properties for `firstName`, `lastName`, `id` etc.
   3. display hello to each person
   - for each element in array, call `SayHello` component through the `map` method
     - pass entire person object to `SayHello`
     - in `SayHello`, destructure `props`
+    - write a component helper function to return combination of `firstName`, `lastName`
+    - use the helper function in the JSX returned by the component
-  - is array is empty, display appropriate message
+  - if array is empty, display appropriate message
     - use if else condition
     - user ternary
   - add `filter` method to say hello only to people with id greater than 2